hvvei/VBA-usable-projects/README.md

-For checking the detail code of VBA, please download it!
+ Please download the raw file to try the applications!
 Thanks!